 Keeping records updated helps avoid disruptions.

-Strategic Importance for Compliance
+Importance of Compliance

 Proof of address supports your broader compliance framework, including the following:

-- Company formation processes
+Company formation method

-- Director verification requirements
+Director verification requirements

-- Banking and payment onboarding
+Banking and payment onboarding

 When handled correctly, it reduces uncertainty and improves approval success across all areas.